Sunscreen Regulation

 US FDA Proposes to Add Bemotrizinol to OTC Sunscreen Monograph

 The US FDA has proposed adding bemotrizinol to the OTC sunscreen monograph as a safe and effective active ingredient at concentrations up to 6%.
-If finalized, this expansion of the permitted UV filter palette will allow manufacturers to introduce new sunscreen formulations to the US market for the first time in decades.
+This development offers manufacturers the first opportunity in decades to modernize US sunscreen formulations with a new UV filter, enhancing market competitiveness and product performance.

 federalregister.govUnited StatesUnited States